 Needless to say, any movie that explores the sexual awakening of a teenage girl in such depth is going to be subject to microscopic scrutiny and potential charges of exploitation, but Towelhead, based on the novel by Alicia Erian, deftly sidesteps the muckraking and instead serves up an affecting drama about a lovely child who can't seem to catch a break from most of the adults surrounding her.
 Yes, it's unremittingly downbeat for stretches at a time, but the movie is made palpable by the understated direction by Alan Ball (creator of TV's Six Feet Under) and the central performance by Bishil, a relative newcomer who seems to have shed the Nickelodeon/Disney Channel spots that until now have served as her bread and butter.

-GIVEN THE DEARTH of quality romantic comedies produced by the major studios -- these days, it's up to the independent outfits to provide them (tag In Search of a Midnight Kiss as Exhibit A) -- it's a pleasant surprise to discover that Ghost Town manages to buck the odds.
+GIVEN THE DEARTH of quality romantic comedies produced by the major studios -- these days, it's up to the independent outfits to provide them (tag In Search of a Midnight Kiss as Exhibit A) -- it's a pleasant surprise to discover that Ghost Town (*** out of four) manages to buck the odds.

 Certainly, the high-concept storyline makes it sound as dreary as a Kate Hudson vehicle.
 (Speaking of which, Hudson's own rom-com, My Best Friend's Girl, opened the same day as Ghost Town, but without the benefit of advance critics' screenings.)
 Bertram Pincus (Ricky Gervais), a dour dentist who avoids interacting with people at all costs, suddenly finds himself surrounded by dead people.
 That's because he himself died for seven minutes while undergoing a routine colonoscopy, and this established an open line of communication with restless ghosts still hovering around Manhattan.
 Chief among them is Frank Herlihy (Greg Kinnear), who demands that Bertram prevent his widow Gwen (Tea Leoni) from marrying a human rights lawyer (Billy Campbell).